neondatabase/website/content/docs/manage/roles.md

     - Common words or phrases
     - Any words found in a dictionary
   - Avoid Character Repetition: To maximize randomness, do not use the same character more than twice consecutively.

+  Example Password: `T3sting!23Ab` (DO NOT USE THIS EXAMPLE PASSWORD)

   These guidelines should help you create a password with approximately 60 bits of entropy.
 However, depending on the exact characters used, the actual entropy might vary slightly.
 Always aim for a longer and more complex password if you're uncertain.
 It's also recommended to use a trusted password manager to create and store your complex passwords safely.